 Many of us love pizza and know that this delicious dish comes from Italy.
 But do you know where exactly was the first pizza born?
 Naples is widely regarded as the cradle of pizzas, but some consider Lazio to be its real home.

-Pizza, as we all know, is a very popular Italian dish made of baked bread topped with tomato-based sauce and cheese.
+Pizza, a very popular Italian dish, is made of baked bread topped with tomato-based sauce and cheese.
 Where was this Italian delicacy born?
 It originated in Naples, in the Campania region of Italy.

 Flatbreads that resembled today's pizza bases were used in the first century, when they were described as being edible plates for other foods.
 These flatbreads hailed from the Mediterranean.

 The modern-day pizzas seem to be derivatives of the Chinese green onion pancakes.
 Some believe that pizzas originated from these pancakes, which were brought to Italy by Marco Polo.

 Someone might even tell you that pizzas originated in the USA.
 But what is the truth?
 Where did the pizza really originate?